Matthew Hough

 Research interests

 My doctoral thesis examines the nature of ‘Supreme Allied Command’ during the Second World War, focusing on Field Marshal Harold Alexander who held the title of Supreme Allied Commander in the Mediterranean (SACMED) between December 1944 and October 1945.
 As one of only four Supreme Allied Commanders during the conflict, Alexander was charged with the command of Allied land, sea and air forces across a theatre encompassing Italy, Greece and the Balkans, and with safeguarding the political interests of the British and US governments in the region.
-Using Alexander as a case study, my project aims to analyse both the political and military aspects of the role in the context of Anglo-American Mediterranean strategy, and the challenges of serving two governments whose strategic priorities differed, and which often disagreed on matters of policy.
+Using Alexander as a case study, my project aims to analyse both the political and military aspects of the role in the context of Anglo-American Mediterranean strategy, and the challenges of serving two governments with differing strategic priorities, and which often disagreed on matters of policy.

 My wider research interests include: